cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 :::note

-Variations of the **Partial Component Configuration** design pattern were also implemented and described in the following patterns:
+Variations of the **Partial Component Configuration** Design Pattern were also implemented and described in the following patterns:

 - [Component Catalog](/design-patterns/component-catalog)
 - [Component Catalog with Mixins](/design-patterns/component-catalog-with-mixins)